Meier97/Supply_Chain_ETL_Pipeline/README.md

 Note
 Ensure that you have access to a running database to load the data.
+The file project_credentials.py is not included in here since it contains personal login credentials that have to be adapted individually.

 Contribution
 Questions, suggestions, or improvements are always welcome!
 Feel free to open an issue or submit a pull request.